Percy Jackson & the Olympians: The Last Olympian

-The Last Olympian, the fifth and final installment in the series, was released on May 5, 2009.
+The Last Olympian, the fifth in the series, was released on May 5, 2009.

 Percy Jackson learns that Kronos' forces are preparing to attack Olympus.
 Poseidon, Percy's father, decides that it is time for Percy to learn what exactly the Great Prophecy means.
-Seeking a way to defeat Kronos, Nico di Angelo tells Percy his plan, though Percy doesn't like it.
+Seeking a way to defeat Kronos, Nico di Angelo tells Percy his plan, though Percy does not like it.
 Percy bathes in the River Styx, making his body invulnerable except one small chosen part of his body (his Achilles' heel, in his case the small of his back).
 Kronos leads a siege of New York City and puts its mortal citizens to sleep.
 Percy leads the campers, Hunters, nature spirits, and centaurs to protect Mount Olympus from Kronos and his forces.
 While they protect Olympus, the gods battle the monster Typhon as he makes his way across the country to New York.
 Kronos, possessing Luke's body, forces his way into Olympus and battles Percy in Olympus' throne room.
 Typhon reaches New York but is defeated after the arrival of Poseidon's forces, led by Tyson.

-Annabeth is able to help Luke overcome Kronos, and Percy gives Annabeth's knife to Luke.
-Luke, also invulnerable from bathing in the River Styx, stabs himself in his armpit, his mortal spot to destroy Kronos and save Mount Olympus, dying heroically.
+Annabeth is able to help Luke overcome Kronos, and Percy gives Annabeth's knife (which is the cursed blade mentioned in the prophecy) to Luke.
+Luke, who has also bathed in the River Styx to host Kronos, stabs himself in his armpit, his "Achilles’ heel", to destroy Kronos and save Mount Olympus, dying heroically.
 The gods reward Percy and his friends and offer him immortality.
 Percy rejects the offer but instead requests for the gods to claim all their children and to have cabins for all the gods, including the minor ones.
 Rachel Elizabeth Dare becomes Apollo's next Oracle, breaking Hades' curse on the position, and recites the next Great Prophecy.
 The book finishes with Percy and Annabeth becoming a couple, and ominous clouds looming over Rachel's next Great Prophecy.
-The story is continued in sequel series The Heroes of Olympus and The Trials of Apollo.
+The story is continued in sequel series The Heroes of Olympus, The Trials of Apollo, and The Nico di Angelo Adventures.